 Monitoring and reporting of both groundwater levels and water quality are key components of the Report and are used to describe hydrologic conditions.
-Overall, the net quantity of groundwater in storage beneath the Reservation increased during WY 2023 compared to WY 2022.
-The largest increases were seen in the southwest portion of the Reservation near Palm Canyon, where natural recharge contributed to higher water levels.
-Water quality, as measured by total dissolved solids (TDS), did not show any significant changes when compared to WY 2022.
+Overall, the net quantity of groundwater in storage beneath the Reservation increased during WY 2024 compared to WY 2023.
+The largest increases were seen in the northwest portion of the Reservation downstream of the WWR-GRF, where CRA releases contributed to higher water levels.
+Water quality, as measured by total dissolved solids (TDS), did not show any significant changes when compared to WY 2023.

-Loss of groundwater in storage and degradation of water quality are two threats to Tribal Resources.
+Loss of groundwater in storage and degradation of water quality are two threats to Tribal resources.
 Current management activities by CVWD, DWA, and other water and wastewater purveyors in the Coachella Valley include sustainable groundwater management and salt and nutrient management activities.
-Under California's recently passed Sustainable Groundwater Management Act (SGMA), the Indio Subbasin Groundwater Sustainability Agency (GSA) was formed.
+Under California's 2014 Sustainable Groundwater Management Act (SGMA), the Indio Subbasin Groundwater Sustainability Agency (GSA) was formed.
 The GSA submitted an Alternative Groundwater Sustainability Plan (GSP) in 2017, which was updated in January 2022.
-The final Indio Subbasin Annual Report for 2022-23 was published in March 2024.
+The final Indio Subbasin Annual Report for 2023-24 was published in March 2025.
 The goal of the GSP for the Indio Subbasin is to provide a long-term plan for the basin to reach sustainable groundwater production that does not negatively impact groundwater in storage or water quality.
 The Tribe is currently participating as a stakeholder in the GSP process.